 Why study Classics at Christ's?

 Christ’s is a very special place to study Classics.
-We usually have around 20 Classics students at any one time, with 4-6 undergraduates in each study year and two graduate students.
+We take 4-6 undergraduates in each study year; currently we also have 14 postgraduate students pursuing Masters and PhD degrees.

 Our very own Classics Society organises talks, reading groups, museum visits and social events, including an annual dinner and the now-legendary summer punting trip.
 They also attend talks organised by other academic societies in the university together - there are many events that are of interest to Classics students.
 And if you’re keen to try some acting, the professionally-directed Cambridge Greek Play attracts audiences from all over the UK, including Christ's Classicists who – if they’re not already taking part – go as a group.
 Activities such as these create a real sense of community at the College.

-Many former graduates now teach classical subjects at universities worldwide, including Gabor Betegh (Budapest), George Boys-Stones (Toronto) and Mark Buchan (Columbia).
+Many former graduates now teach classical subjects at universities worldwide, including George Boys-Stones (Toronto) and Mark Buchan (Columbia).
 The scholars J.N.
-Adams (Oxford), David Johnston (later Regius Professor of Civil Law at Cambridge), Margaret Atkins (scholar of Cicero and Augustine) and Greg Woolf (Director of the Institute of Classical Studies, London) were all classical Research Fellows at the College.
+Adams (Oxford), David Johnston (later Regius Professor of Civil Law at Cambridge), Margaret Atkins (scholar of Cicero and Augustine), Greg Woolf (Director of the Institute of Classical Studies, London) and Henry Spelman (Merton College, Oxford) were all classical Research Fellows at the College.

 Other graduates have gone on to work in fields including broadcasting, law, accountancy, banking, consultancy, teaching and research.